splunk/public-o11y-docs/sp-oncall/spoc-integrations/librato-integration.rst

 .. image:: /_images/spoc/librato-2.png
     :width: 100%

 Copy the Service API Key to your clipboard and determine which Splunk On-Call routing-key value will be used for this integration.
-For more information on routing keys and best practices, see :ref:`routing-keys`.
+For more information on routing keys and best practices, see :ref:`spoc-routing-keys`.

 In Librato